cbonello/flutter_app_intents/documentation/TUTORIAL.md

    - Check iOS Settings > Siri & Search > [Your App] > "Learn from this App" is enabled.

 2. **Siri doesn't recognize commands:**
+   - **FIRST: Check that Siri toggle is ON** in Shortcuts app → [Your App] → Info icon → Siri toggle (green)
    - Try the exact phrases from the `AppShortcuts` definition.
    - Make sure the app name matches what Siri expects.
    - Check that Siri is enabled for your app in Settings.
+   - Restart the Shortcuts app completely.

 3. **Build errors:**
    - Ensure Xcode is updated to support iOS 16+ features.